JonathanReeve/template-course-website/content/index.md

 ### Readings and Annotations

 For each reading assignment, please write **2-3 annotations to our editions of the text**, using [hypothes.is](http://hypothes.is).
+Annotations are not required for videos or other non-textual websites.
 Links to the texts are provided below.
-You'll have to sign up for a hypothes.is account first. **Please use your real name as your username**, so I know who you are.
+You'll have to sign up for a hypothes.is account first. **Please use your real name as your username**, so we know who you are.
 You may write about anything you want, but it will help your final project to think about ethical problems.
 Good annotations are:

   - Concise (think: a long tweet)
-  - Well-written (although not too formal)
+  - Well-written
-  - Observant (rather than evaluative)
+  - Observant, rather than evaluative

 You may respond to another student's annotation for one or two of your annotations, if you want.
 Just make your responses equally as thoughtful.